ratwolfzero/hopalong_python/README.md

 ### Two-Pass Approach

-Main Benefit and Advantages of the Two-Pass Approach

 By separating the extent calculation (first pass) from trajectory point mapping (second pass), this approach allows for efficient sequential processing.
-Knowing the trajectory extents in advance enables direct and efficient mapping of points to image pixels, optimizing memory usage and maintaining consistent performance.
+Knowing the overall trajectory extents in advance enables direct and efficient mapping of points to image pixels, optimizing memory usage and maintaining consistent performance.

 - Memory Efficiency: The two-pass approach reduces memory requirements by recalculating trajectory points, eliminating the need for large-scale caching.